ppawan-dev/pawanpugliya/README.md

 Find me on [<img alt-text="linkedin" src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/pawan-pugliya-30b24483/)

 ### Summary
-- 10+ years of IT experience.
-8 years of experience in Java/J2EE and frontend technologies with modern javascript, 3 years of experience in Android applications development, 6 Months of experience in J2ME application development.
+- 15+ years of IT experience.
+8 years of experience in Java/J2EE and frontend technologies with modern javascript, 3 years of experience in Android applications development

 - Worked in Germany for largest insurance company in improving their insurance portal.
 Worked in France for the leading bank in developing the multi-country multi product bank-assurance portal.

 - Deep understanding of client server architecture and frontend dev tools.